CivicTechTO/tRacket-dashboard/README.md

 ## For Developers

-If you'd like to contribute or dig deeper into the technical details, please see our [DEV-README](DEV-README.md).
+If you'd like to contribute or dig deeper into the technical details, please see our [DEV-README](DEV-README.md) and check out the open Issues on GitHub.